 - 1. All textbooks/workbooks/note packets used in the Kent State University Salem Campus Radiologic Technology Program are available for purchase at the Kent State University Salem Campus Bookstore through Barnes and Noble.
 Books will be provided by Elsevier as a bundle to receive a discount.
 Students have the option of purchasing textbooks individually.
 Not all required texts are in the bundled books and must be purchased in the bookstore or on your own. - 2.
 Students are expected to purchase their own books for the courses and will be tested on content from those textbooks. - 3.
 Students are informed of estimated book expenses at the beginning of the program. - 4.
 Many of the radiology textbooks will be used for more than one course during the professional curriculum and are needed for review for the ARRT certification exam.
-Therefore, it is NOT recommended to rent the textbooks. - 5.
+Therefore, it is NOT recommended to rent the textbooks nor sell them at the end of the course. - 5.
 The majority of the radiologic technology courses require the student to purchase a notes packet in the KSU Salem Campus Bookstore through Barnes and Noble.
 The notes packets are written by the faculty of the radiologic technology program and may not be copied in any form or else disciplinary action will occur.

-2020-2022 TEXTBOOKS and COURSE FEES
+2022-2024 TEXTBOOKS and COURSE FEES